-Women with pre-existing bleeding disorders such as haemophilia and women taking therapeutic anticoagulants are at increased risk of PPH; this guideline does not include specific recommendations for the management of such situations, nor for managing haemorrhage in women who refuse blood transfusion.
+Women with pre-existing bleeding disorders and women taking therapeutic anticoagulants are at increased risk of PPH; this guideline does not include specific recommendations for the management of such situations or for managing haemorrhage in women who refuse blood transfusion.
 Guidance on these topics is available from other sources.

 Declaration of interests (guideline developers)

 Dr S Allard, NHS Blood and Transplant and Barts Health NHS Trust, London: None declared.

 Dr E Chandraharan FRCOG, London: Dr Chandraharan runs cardiotocography masterclasses for the charity Baby Lifeline.